syncfusion-content/wpf-docs/wpf/Spreadsheet/Getting-Started.md

 ---
 layout: post
-title: Getting Started with SfSpreadsheet
+title: Getting Started with WPF SfSpreadsheet Control | Syncfusion
-description: How to create, open and save the workbook in SfSpreadsheet
+description: Learn here about getting started with Syncfusion Essential WPF SfSpreadsheet control, its elements, and more.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug
 ---

-# Getting Started
+# Getting Started with WPF SfSpreadsheet
 This section helps you to get started with the SfSpreadsheet

 ## Assemblies Deployment